Surbh77/Chat-Assistant/README.md

 To run this project, you will need to add the following environment variables to your .env file

-Get the openai key by logging into the openai account.
+Get the Openai key by logging into the Openai account.
 `OPENAI_KEY`

-Get the hugging face by logging into the huggingface account.
+Get the hugging face by logging into the hugging face account.
 `HUGGINGFACE_KEY`

 ## Build and prepare the project

-This section will go through the cloning the repo,creating a conda environment, setting up the environment variables and download the LLM models from huggingface.
+This section will go through cloning the repo, creating a conda environment, setting up the environment variables, and downloading the LLM models from huggingface.

 **Clone this repository**